 There is also a GlassFish & Friends Party at JavaOne 2013, as we are a big user of GlassFish in our Online PDF to HTML5 Converter this is the perfect event to attend, to get to know other people and see what other people use the GlassFish for.

-Next time I’ll be taking a first timer look at what key points stood out JavaOne 2013 for me.
+Next time I’ll be taking a first-timer look at what key points stood out in JavaOne 2013 for me.

 If you want more information on JavaOne 2013 and further coverage of the entire event check out our JavaOne 2013 Series Index, which covers everything that is happening and is constantly updated, keep checking back for new info!